Does our code-health score actually predict bugs? A leakage-free benchmark

 The corpus

-21 open-source repositories, covering every one of Repowise's nine Full-tier languages: Python, TypeScript, JavaScript, Rust, Go, Java, Kotlin, C++, and C#.
+21 open-source repositories, covering nine languages: Python, TypeScript, JavaScript, Rust, Go, Java, Kotlin, C++, and C#.
 That comes to 2,826 source files, 379 of them touched by a bug-fix in the window.
 Selection was criteria-driven rather than cherry-picked, in that a repo had to index fast enough to score at T0 inside a budget, use Conventional Commits cleanly, and produce at least five defect-bearing source files in the window.
 Dead or dormant repos that yield close to zero fixes were dropped as all-negative noise, and that exclusion was decided before scoring, which matters.

-Per-repository ROC AUC across the full 21-repo corpus
+Per-repository ROC AUC across the full 21-repo corpusPer-repository ROC AUC across the full 21-repo corpus

 Each dot is one repo's AUC, the probability that a randomly chosen buggy file scores worse than a randomly chosen clean one.
 The orange band is the cross-project mean and its bootstrap 95% confidence interval, resampling repos rather than files, because the unit you actually generalize to is a new repository, not a new file in a repo you've already seen.